|

 Vince Henry, sax & guitar, Jeff Bova, keyboards and Rick Gallwey,

-the 81 releases.
-Timmy Allen that originally came from Philly
+after the 81 releases.
+Timmy Allen that originally came from

-became an important figure, both now and even more later on.
+Philly became an important figure, both now and even more

-He had a great deal of influence over Petrus and was influential
+later on.
+He had a great deal of influence over Petrus and

 In